Home » SaaS SEO » SaaS Content Audit

 In this case, you’re turning garbage into gold by taking something that hasn’t been performing well and merging it with another article that helps it perform much better.

-If you have a bucket load of content on your website, I’d recommend starting with zombie pages and cannibalization.
-It doesn’t take as long, and you’ll see some pretty positive movement.
+If you have a large profile of existing content, I’d recommend starting with zombie pages and cannibalization.

 How to Find Cannibalization